-We reviewed the preparation, adoption, and execution of the budget for the year ended June 30, 2020 and the preparation and adoption of the budget for the year ending June 30, 2021.
-The Council has complied with statutory requirement for the current and ensuing year's budget.
+We reviewed the preparation, adoption, and execution of the budget for the year ended June 30, 2022 and the preparation and adoption of the budget for the year ending June 30, 2023.
+Rogue Valley Council of Governments has complied with statutory requirement for the current and ensuing year's budget.

 Resolutions authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 The legal level of budgetary control is the fund level for all funds except the Special Revenue Fund, which is budgeted at the department level.
 Budgeted amounts are as originally adopted or as amended by the Board of Directors.
-Expenditures did not exceed appropriations for the year ended June 30, 2020.
+Expenditures did not exceed appropriations for the year ended June 30, 2022.